ifandelse/writing/techpro/web client storage options/post.md

         // other members, etc.
 	}, Monologue.prototype);

-By calling `this.fs.root.getFile`, we're telling the file system that we want to load the `data.json` file (first arg) and create it if it doesnt already exist (`{ create: true }`, second arg).
-The third arg is the success callback that's invoked once the file is opened.
+By calling `this.fs.root.getFile`, we're telling the file system that we want to load the `data.json` file (first argument) and create it if it doesnt already exist (`{ create: true }`, second argument).
+The third argument is the success callback that's invoked once the file is opened.
 Inside our callback we use the `fileEntry` instance passed to us to get a handle to the file and read it.
 We hook up an `onloadend` handler (which will fire once the file read has completed), in which we parse the JSON contents into the `contents` variable.
 The code that called `loadExistingPrefs` should have passed in a callback for us to invoke once we have the parsed contents - so we pass the `contents` variable to that callback.
 Finally, we kick the read off by invoked `reader.readAsText(file)`.

 Overall reading isn't terribly complicated, but it could be a bit confusing if you're brand new to the asynchronous nature of JavaScript (and passing continuation callbacks around).